About Pachli

 The colour scheme is inspired by the Swiss travel posters of yore, featuring stylised figures skiing down mountains, trains carving through valleys and up those same mountains.

-Why another organisation?
+Why another application and organisation?

 An organisation like this is needed because the official Mastodon Android app is a second-class citizen to the iOS app, and both apps are missing features supported by the web client, as explained in GitHub - mastodon/mastodon-android: Official Android app for Mastodon.